orintarou/spotify-compare/README.md

 # spotify-compare

-checkout the stack trace - from DOM elements then to handlers.
+Feel free to checkout the stack trace - from DOM elements to handlers.
-`Then` handlers to their respective actions - into populating state
+`Then` from handlers to their respective actions - into populating state

 To run:
 ```